vandjac/Logic-PCB/README.md

 ### LEDs
 ***
 Each LED is set up to run at a max of 10mA.
 The LEDs have a voltage drop of 2V.
-3.3V is sourced from the pins on the ICs or from VCC, depending on the circuit.
+3.3V is taken from the pins on the ICs or from VCC, depending on the circuit.
 Therefore, we are left with V=IR, where V=1.3, I=13mA, and R=100Ω.
 That can easily be changed to V=1.3, I=6.5mA, and R=200Ω with a change of resistors.

-Because we have the LEDs sourcing current from ICs, we had to ensure that each IC was capable of sourcing 10mA of current.
+Because we have the LEDs sinking current from ICs, we had to ensure that each IC was capable of sinking 10mA of current.
 The ICs we chose have that capability.

 ### Logic Gates
 ***